 - $30,000 for injury/death to more than one person.

-Bare in mind that all providers do not offer the same rates.
+Bear in mind that all providers do not offer the same rates.
 It is advisable to research different types of motorcycle insurance before you make a decision.
 After buying a policy, your provider will give you a document or ID card.
 Remember to have this proof of insurance with you whenever you drive your motorbike.
-You’ll need to show the proof in case you get pulled over by a policeman, or if you are involved party in an accident.
+You’ll need to show the proof in case you get pulled over by a policeman, or if you are an involved party in an accident.

 You do not need to provide evidence of liability insurance for the following: